-The best farming games come in all shapes and sizes.
-While some deliver a traditional take on the ways of farming life, others offer up spooky vibes, or even go the fantasy route with a helping of magic.
-From raising you own cows to growing and harvesting crops and saving up to expand your agricultural haven, there's no shortage of farming games out there to try.
+The best farming games come in all shapes and sizes, making this one of the most diverse genres.
+Some titles deliver a traditional take on the ways of farming life, while others offer up spooky vibes or even go the fantasy route with the help of magic.
+From raising your own cows to growing, harvesting seasonal crops, and saving up to expand your agricultural haven, there's no shortage of farming games out there to try.

-Whether you look after a ranch full of slimes, tend to a graveyard, or learn how to become a witch while you help your farm thrive, we're here to help you find the farming sim that speaks to you.
-And if you enjoy getting creative and building up your own home or farm, you might also find something to try out among our the best crafting games or the best city building games lists.
+However, with a ton of choices ranging from PC picks to Switch exclusives, finding your next plot of land can be tricky.
+Well, that's where we come in.
+Whether you want to corral slimes, get zombies to man a graveyard vineyard, or want to unlock magical powers to help your produce grow, we're here to help you find the farming sim that speaks to you.
+And if you enjoy getting creative and building up your own farm, you might also find something to try out among our the best crafting games or the best city building games lists.

 10. Graveyard Keeper